rafacalassara/JobApplicationFlow/README.md

 ## Running the Project

-To kickstart your crew of AI agents and begin task execution, run this from the root folder of your project:
+To kickstart the project run the following command to initialize the interface:

 ```bash
 python app.py
 ```

-This command initializes the flow_job_application Crew, assembling the agents and assigning them tasks as defined in your configuration.
+This command initializes the Gradio interface and starts the web server on `http://127.0.0.1:7860`.

 This example, unmodified, will create a company report, a crew generated resume and a reviewed email for the job application.
 The files will be saved in the outputs folder.